 - Preheat oven to 350F.
 Line a baking sheet with foil (we love REYNOLDS!) and set aside.

-- In a medium skillet, heat ground beef over medium high heat, crumbling as you cook.
+In a medium skillet, heat ground beef over medium high heat, crumbling as you cook.
+If there is extra oil after your beef is fully cooked, drain and return to the heat.

 - Stir in the taco seasoning and stir until well coated.
 Toss in the onions and allow to cook with the beef.